huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_accepter.md

 ## Attributes Reference

-All of the argument attributes except accept are also exported as result attributes.
+In addition to all arguments above, the following attributes are exported:

 * `name` - 	The VPC peering connection name.